silverstripe/silverstripe-activedirectory/docs/en/developer.md

 Note that these search locations should only be tree nodes (e.g. containers, organisational units, domains) within your Active Directory.
 Specifying groups will not work.
 [More information](http://stackoverflow.com/questions/9945518/can-ldap-matching-rule-in-chain-return-subtree-search-results-with-attributes) is available on the distinction between a node and a group.

-If you are managing AD yourself, on Windows there is a utility called `ldp.exe` which is useful for exploring your directory to find which DN to use.
+If you are experiencing problems with getting the right nodes, run the search query directly via LDAP and see what is returned.
+For that you can either use Windows' `ldp.exe` tool, or Unix/Linux equivalent `ldapsearch`.

+See "LDAP debugging" section below for more information.

 ### Verify LDAP connectivity